Key takeaways

 The definition of business success can vary from business to business.
 For example, some companies rely on attracting investors, seeking to get financial influx to grow their business.
 Other companies might want to avoid publicity and try to achieve their goals on their own, without the help of investment institutions.

-In this article, we will focus more on the companies that want to draw investors’ attention.
+In this article, we focus on companies seeking to attract investor attention.

 With that said, good business performance attracts investors to your company.
 Investors, in turn, can help your company grow exponentially.
 Therefore, it's crucial to track and maintain performance to notice poor financial management and other vices before it's too late.